Bubobubobubobubo/sardine/docs/sardinopedia.md

         cutoff='{1,10}*100').out(i)
     again(ramps, d=0.5, i=i+1)
 ```

-You can generate ramps using the `{1,10}` syntax.
-This will generate the following list: `[1, 2, 3, 4, 5, ..., 10]`.
-You can generate lists ramping up and down.
-This is an extended version of Python base `range` function.
-You can also generate a ramp with a floating point range by specifying it as the third argument: `{1,10,0.1}`.
+You can generate ramps of integers using the `{1,10}` syntax.
+This works just like **Python**'s range function.
+Well, almost... it's way better!
+You can generate descending ramps easily: `{10,1}`.
+You can also generate ascending ramps of floating point numbers by precising a step other than `1`: `{1,10,0.5}`.
+Of course, this also works the other way around :)

 ### Repeat